The Art of the Essay: from Walter Benjamin to Claudia Rankine

 How will I be taught, and will there be any work outside the class?

-Short lecture, whole group and small group work, reading in class, discussion, short optional creative exercises.
+Short lecture, whole group and small group work, reading in class and discussion.

 Are there any other costs?
 Is there anything I need to bring?